i99dash docs

 2. POST /api/v1/mini-apps/upload-url (publish).

-3. PUT <presigned url> (publish, no auth header — presigned URL is the credential).
+3. PUT <presigned url> (publish, no auth header — the presigned URL is the credential).

 4. POST /api/v1/mini-apps/submit (publish).